Mini-Grants for Conservation Education

 Conservation Poster Contest

 The National Conservation Poster Contest, sponsored annually by the National Association of Conservation Districts, raises awareness about conservation issues through youth outreach.
 The Contest is open to public, private, and home-schooled students in grades K through 12.
-The 2023 theme is "One Water," and Richland County entries are due by April 14, 2023.
+The 2024 theme is "May the Forest Be With You Always," and Richland County entries are due by April 12, 2024.
 Click here for details.

 Class and Youth Group Presentations

-The Richland SWCD offers a limited number of class presentations for Richland County preK-12 students on a number of conservation topics.
-For details on available programs and guidelines, click here.
+The Richland SWCD offers a limited number of class presentations for Richland County preK-12 students on a number of conservation topics, including water quality, soil science, pollinator conservation, and forestry.
+Contact us at firstname.lastname@example.org for more information or to request a presentation for your class.

 For a list of other guest presenters who may be available to speak to school and community groups on conservation topics, and a list of conservation-themed field trip opportunities in Richland County, click here.